patrick-merchant/card_menu_hover_effect/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-## Effect 1 - Layered cards hover effect from css-tricks.com:
+## Layered cards hover effect from css-tricks.com:

 ![The unfocused card menu](./assets/card-menu.png "Card Menu")